Context Parametrization with Compositional Adapters: Analysis

 \section{Analysis}

-Building on the effectiveness of \method, we analyze the role of generator capacity (\sect{sec:capacity}) and the contribution of each loss component (\sect{sec:loss-analysis}).
-We discuss limitations of our approach in \Cref{sec:limitations}.
+Building on the effectiveness of \method, we analyze the role of generator capacity (\Cref{sec:capacity}) and the contribution of each loss component (\Cref{sec:loss-analysis}).
+A broader discussion of the limitations of our approach is deferred to Appendix~\ref{sec:limitations}.